UHDanke/gd_docs/triggers/area.md

 ## Multiple Areas

 When multiple Areas target the same objects, they are processed first by Priority, then from oldest to newest.
 Consecutive Area triggers use the position of center and target objects after the effect of the previous Area trigger is applied.
-Meaning that if you change the position of an object with an Area trigger, the next Area trigger will use the new position.
+Meaning that if you change the position of an object with an Area trigger, the next Area trigger will use the new positions as reference.

 ### Multiple Instances

-Normally, spawning the same Area trigger while an instance of it is already active will not create new instances or override previous ones.
+Normally, spawning the same Area trigger while an instance of it is already active updates the current active instance, it will not create new instances or override previous ones.
 Spawn order is unaffected by this.
 Edit Area effects will be stopped and undone.
-EffectID has no effect on this behavior.
+**EffectID** has no effect on this behavior.
 With spawn remapping, it is possible to create additional instances of the same Area trigger for unique sets of target and center IDs.
 The same target group can be affected by different centers and the same center can affect multiple different target groups.
-As a result, it is not possible to apply the same Area effect multiple times on the same set of target and center ID.
+As a result, it is not possible to use an Area trigger multiple times on the same set of target and center ID.
 Using **EffectID** to ensure only one instance of Area is active is unnecessary in most cases.
 Stopping the Area trigger before spawning is only necessary for refreshing active instances or changing spawn order.
 Special centers like **P1**, **P2**, **C**, etc override the default **Center Group ID** \- which can still be remapped, so it is possible to apply the same Area effect multiple times on the same group without needing to use multiple center groups if using a special center.

 ## Spawn Remapping